antofic/GraphCodable/Docs/UserGuide.md

   Beyond the real possibility of offering functions such as ``serializeType( type:Any.Type ) -> [UInt8]`` and ``deserializeType( from:[UInt8] ) throws -> Any.Type``, which I do not discuss because I do not have the skills, I do not understand what problem such a feature can pose to security.
   There is nothing I can do with the decoded ``Any.type`` if I don't check for conformance to a predefined protocol first.
 Only after I have done this can I use the type to build instances.

-  Another possibility is to automate the generation of the repository, which however requires the use of some compiler magic (as far as I know): the compiler must keep track of all GCodable types encountered during compilation and automatically generate the code to register them.
+  Another possibility is to automate the generation of the repository, which however requires the use of some compiler magic (as far as I know): the compiler must keep track of all GCodable reference types encountered during compilation and automatically generate the code to register them.
 I don't know if this is possible either, given the presence of generic types.